Jean-Tinland/just-post-it/README.md

 # Install dependencies
 npm install

-# This command will init the database
-npm run init
 ```

+> [!NOTE]
+> The `contents/` folder will be automatically created when you start using the app.
+No database initialization is required.

 ## Configuration